-As America’s Oldest African American Neighborhood, Tremé is a site of significant economic, cultural, political, social, and legal events that have shaped the course of events in Black America for the past two centuries.
+As the United State’s oldest African-American neighborhood, Tremé is a site of significant economic, cultural, political, social, and legal events that have shaped the course of events in Black America for the past two centuries.

-The residents of this beloved neighborhood actively honor its history and culture, and visitors come from near and far to experience it.
-Tremé is home to celebrations like second-line parades and jazz funerals, museums dedicated to African American life, art, and history, as well as Armstrong Park, a memorial to the great jazz legend Louis Armstrong.
+The residents of this beloved neighborhood actively honor its history and culture, and visitors come from all over to experience it.
+Treme is home to celebrations like second-line parades and jazz funerals, museums dedicated to African-American life, art, and history, as well as Armstrong Park, a memorial to the great jazz legend Louis Armstrong.